moxystudio/next-common-files/README.md

 All plugins default to using [`url-loader`](https://github.com/webpack-contrib/url-loader) with the `limit` option set to `0`, which forces a fallback to [`file-loader`](https://github.com/webpack-contrib/file-loader).
 This means that, in practice, developers must opt in for `url-loader`'s base64 translation.
 Developers can choose to set a higher limit in conjunction with other rule options to accommodate the structure of their own project.

-With the SVG plugin, the list of loaders changes depending on whether it should produce an inline output.
-If *true*, the cadence of loaders, in order of execution, becomes: [`svg-css-modules-loader`](https://github.com/kevin940726/svg-css-modules-loader), [`svgo-loader`](https://github.com/rpominov/svgo-loader) and [`raw-loader`](https://github.com/webpack-contrib/raw-loader).
+With the SVG plugin, [`svgo-loader`](https://github.com/rpominov/svgo-loader) is added to optimize the SVG files.
+The SVG plugin can also give an inline output, toggled using an `inline` option.
+When *true*, this plugin also uses [`svg-css-modules-loader`](https://github.com/kevin940726/svg-css-modules-loader), which uniquifies CSS classes in the SVG file.

 ## Options